 Museo de Jamón (Calle Mayor, 7) is truly a pork lovers’ dream, literally packed wall to wall with enormous cuts of ham in every shape and size.
 And it’s cheap.
 As in, I wonder how they even turn a profit cheap.

-I loved Museo del Jámon so much that I went twice: once at night during the Madrid Pride
+I loved Museo del Jámon so much that I went twice: one day at night during the Madrid Pride festivities, when it was jam packed with drunken revelers taking a wise break to refuel before returning to the debauchery.

 Not a fan of ham?
 There are plenty of other great breakfast and brunch spots in Madrid.